Seteco/Somorrostro/netdata-for-IoT.md

-Netdata is a very efficient server performance monitoring solution, but it can also be a very efficient real-time monitoring solution for IoT devices (routers, media players, wifi access points, controller and sensors of all kinds).
+Netdata is a very efficient server performance monitoring solution.
+With chart refreshes in about **half a millisecond** its dashboards as amazingly fast!

+Though, netdata can also be a very efficient real-time monitoring solution for **IoT devices** (routers, media players, wifi access points, controller and sensors of all kinds).
 Netdata will generally run everywhere a Linux kernel runs (and it is also glibc and [musl-libc](https://www.musl-libc.org/) friendly).

 ![sensors](https://cloud.githubusercontent.com/assets/2662304/15339745/8be84540-1c8e-11e6-9e9a-106dea7539b6.gif)

-Netdata can serve as both a data collection agent (where you pull data using its API), but its charts can also be embedded in your web pages / consoles, or it can be used directly by connecting to the device to view its dashboard.
+Netdata can be used as both a data collection agent (where you pull data using its API), or for embedding its charts on other web pages / consoles, but it can be used directly by connecting to the device to view its dashboard.

-Netdata has been significantly optimized to lower the CPU and RAM resources it consumes.
-However, the plethora of plugins and technologies used for them, may be inappropriate for weak IoT devices.
+Although netdata has been significantly optimized to lower the CPU and RAM resources it consumes, the plethora of plugins may be inappropriate for weak IoT devices.

 Here are a few tricks to control the resources consumed by netdata: